Applications of artificial intelligence: Neural network design

 AI can be used to create other AIs.
 For example, around November 2017, Google's AutoML project to evolve new neural net topologies created NASNet, a system optimized for ImageNet and POCO F1.
 NASNet's performance exceeded all previously published performance on ImageNet.

 Quantum computing

 Research and development of quantum computers has been performed with machine learning algorithms.
 For example, there is a prototype, photonic, quantum memristive device for neuromorphic computers (NC)/artificial neural networks and NC-using quantum materials with some variety of potential neuromorphic computing-related applications.
 The use of quantum machine learning for quantum simulators has been proposed for solving physics and chemistry problems.

+Integrated circuit design

+Artificial intelligence and machine learning are used in electronic design automation to assist with integrated circuit design, including floorplanning, placement, routing, functional verification, and optimization of power, performance, and chip area.

 Historical contributions

-AI researchers have created many tools to solve the most difficult problems in computer science.
+AI researchers have created many tools to solve difficult problems in computer science.
 Many of their inventions have been adopted by mainstream computer science and are no longer considered AI.
-All of the following were originally developed in AI laboratories:
+The following were originally developed in AI laboratories: